wildrider09/Bidding-Platform/README.md

 # Bidding-Platform
-A bidding platdform where user can post ads of its product and other users can bid on the product to buy it.
+A bidding platdform using Devops tools where user can post ads of its product and other users can bid on the product to buy it.